Viorellian/viorellian.github.io/README.md

  </style>
 <body>

-<p class=desc12>  You are in the right place!
-Please read these details before contacting.
+<p class=desc12> SALES: I have not set the ability to purchase on this website.
+Please request to purchase via email, phone or in person; (Hi Ian!, I would like to purchase "NAME".
+Do I qualitfy for a discount?.
+Let me know.)
+<p class=desc12> DISCOUNTS: Friends = 40% off, First time Buyer = 20% off
-<p class=desc12>FRAMING: All peices are NOT framed unless specified above.
+<p class=desc12> FRAMING: All peices are NOT framed unless specified above.
 If you require framing at the artists discretion it will be charged at cost.
 <p class=desc12> SHIPPING: If you are located in LA or OC (United States), I am able to personally deliver free of charge.
 All other locales will be charged shipping at cost.
-<p class=desc12> SALES: While most of my works are for sale, I have not set the ability to purchase on this website.
-Over email, phone or in person; I will accept Zelle, wire transfers, Venmo, Apple Pay or cash (if in person).
+<p class=desc12> PAYMENT: I will accept Zelle, wire transfers, Venmo, Apple Pay or cash (if in person).
 Any safe validated payment platforms are okay.
 If interested please email me.

 <!-- REQUESTING A COMMISSION SECTION -->